SimonDosda/SimonDosda.github.io/_posts/2021-05-17-who-own-the-web.markdown

 In the end, it is your internet provider that is in charge of directing you to the required IP address when you enter an URL.
 To access the registry of domain names, they rely on root servers, which are under the responsibility of the ICANN.

-They could rely on something else, but this is the consensus that was made historically and will probably never change.
-It is interesting to see how this system, which holds huge responsibilities, was put into place so easily and with so little criticism.
+They could rely on something else, but this is the consensus made historically and will probably never change.
+It is interesting to see how this system, which holds tremendous responsibilities, was put into place so smoothly and with so little criticism.

-Much of the ICANN's criticisms comes from the acceptance or rejection of new top-level names.
+Much of the ICANN's criticisms come from the acceptance or rejection of new top-level names.

-For instance, it refused the purchase of _.islam_ and _.halal_ top-level domain names by a Turkish company after the Organisation of Islamic Cooperation objected that they should be administered by an organization that represents all Muslims.
+For instance, it refused the purchase of _.islam_ and _.halal_ top-level domain names by a Turkish company after the Organisation of Islamic Cooperation objected that they should be administered by an organization representing all Muslims.

 On the other hand, it allowed the purchase of the _.sucks_ domain name by the Vox Populi Registry, which uses this domain to charge exorbitant amounts of money to companies so that they can protect their names.